-- 1. Excused absences

 - a.
 Student is too ill to complete school work.

 - b.
 Student is contagious

 - c.
 Family member is contagious

 - d.
 Student has a doctor's appointment

-- 2. Unexcused absences
+Unexcused absences may result in no grade (NG) and the need to reconsider Homebound Services.

 - a.
-Unexcused absences may result in no grade (NG) and the need to reconsider Homebound Services.

-- 1. Textbooks - a.
 Textbooks should be provided to the student from his/her campus.
 School should check them all out to the student the day of the GEH meeting. - b.
 Parents are responsible for checking out and returning textbooks.
-Neither homebound instructors nor school personnel will be able to check out textbooks. - 2.
-Make-up work - a.
-If the student has been out of school for more than five days prior to the initial General Education Homebound meeting, the family should request make-up work from the student's campus. - 3.
-Extracurricular or employment - a.
-Students who are too ill to attend school are considered too ill to participate in extracurricular activities or to hold a job. - b.
+Neither homebound instructors nor school personnel will be able to check out textbooks.

+If the student has been out of school for more than five days prior to the initial General Education Homebound meeting, the family should request make-up work from the student's campus.

+3. Extracurricular or employment

+a.
+Students who are too ill to attend school are considered too ill to participate in extracurricular activities or to hold a job.

+b.
 If the student exhibits the ability for such activities, the student would not continue with Homebound Services.

-- 4. Student Work - a.
+- a.
 The student's teachers must complete the Teacher Assignment Form (GEH # 4) each week and provide to the Homebound Teachers. - b.
 The student's teachers must provide the assignments and the materials for the assignments weekly to the Homebound Teachers. - c.
 When writing lesson plans for the week for the student on homebound, teachers must take into consideration the student is receiving much less direct instructional time due to the severity of the student's illness/injury than when the student is attending school for instruction.